TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 If you get continual `uibuilderfe:ioSetup: SOCKET CONNECT ERROR` error messages in your browser console, this is the most likely reason.

+* @param {String} namespace - is always the url parameter defined in the Editor for this instance of uibuilder
+* @param {String} sioClientPath - is always '/uibuilder/vendor/socket.io' unless `httpNodeRoot` is defined in settings.js and then you need to add that as a prefix.

 ## Events

 uibuilderfe has its own, simple, event handling system.
 This lets you "subscribe" to an event with a function that is exectuted automatically when the event fires.